desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 # Acknowledgements

-Thanks to Brian Dickson, Ondřej Caletka, John R. Levine, Christian Elmerot, Oli Schacher, and Donald Eastlake for reviewing draft proposals and offering comments and suggestions.
+Thanks to Brian Dickson, Ondřej Caletka, John R. Levine, Christian Elmerot, Oli Schacher, Donald Eastlake, and Libor Peltan for reviewing draft proposals and offering comments and suggestions.

 Thanks also to Steve Crocker, Hugo Salgado, and Ulrich Wisser for early-stage brainstorming.